Abyssia:

 for Odysseus and Penelope, with apologies for how it turned out

-The Greek Islands are the only land in the entire Mediterranean region.
+The Greek Islands are the only land in the entire Mediterranean region--indeed, in all the European Sea.

 These Greek Isles are worth comparing with our similarly sized and equally isolated Hawaiian chain.
 Hawaii is rainer, ruggeder, a patchwork of microclimates.
 Its huge volcanoes and high crags cast rainshadows; you find rainforest and deserts five miles apart on the same island.
 The interiors of most Hawaiian Islands were barren heights, mazes of crags and canyons, or impenetrable thickets; so the Polynesians settled densely only on the coasts.

-So will the Greek Islands be found?
-Possibly.
-If deep-sea navigation does develop on Abyssia, and mariners go past following the island chains and start looking for shortcuts, one of the most obvious is from eastern Atlantis to Somalia, gateway to the other lands of our Indian Ocean.
+But I do think the Greek Islands themselves will be found and settled.
+If deep-sea navigation develops at all on Abyssia, and mariners go past following the island chains and start looking for shortcuts, one of the most obvious is from eastern Atlantis to Somalia, gateway to the other lands of our Indian Ocean.

-Or the discovery could be local.
+But the discovery could be locally driven, too.
 For the juxtaposition of ridges and deeps like the Alpine and Balkan Trenches will in places force deep currents to the surface.
 Though not as shallow as our Grand Banks, the long skein of fishing banks between Atlantis and the Greek Islands should be just as rich; they'll lure the Basque fishers of the Biscay Chain (right side of global map; part of the Iberian Isles) to sail ever further east.
 Over the Pyrenees Trench to the Tyrrhenian Banks, then the Ionian, and eventually the Levantine.
-It's a mirror image of our world's Basque wave of secret exploration west to the New World.
-The Abyssian Basques will keep their fishing grounds quiet too, of course; Basques are Basques.

-So in the end, I think, it's Basques who will find and settle the Greek Islands for purely local reasons--they're safe refuges from politics, persecution and taxes.
+So in the end, I think, the Azorean Basques who find and settle the Greek Islands do so not out of Conquistador hubris--God, gold, and fame--but for fish, peace and obscurity.
+They're safe refuges from politics, persecution and taxes.

-Abyssia's homepage - map - (don't click yet) peoples of Abyssia - (don't click yet) Abyssia's evolution - regional tours - (don't click yet) Gazetteer
+Abyssia's homepage - map - peoples - regional tours - names

 LISTS AND LINKS: More worlds?
 Planetocopia! - dreams of other worlds - ecology - climate change - evolution - natural disasters - terraforming - sculptures and 3D art -